totekuh/function-hooks/README.md

 It is particularly useful for security research, debugging, and monitoring system interactions.

+Keep in mind that you can only hook functions that are dynamically linked to your target.
+If the program has been compiled statically, the hooking won't work.

 ## Hooks

 Currently, the library provides hooks for the following system calls and functions: